lorenyeung/firstdrone/README.md

 Make sure in your Drone.yaml to edit the Docker Registry to be yours.
 The example `repo: rlachhman/myrepo` needs to be updated to yours.

+Also check configuration is looking for your drone yaml file in the correct syntax!
+Settings -> General -> Configuration -> make sure it matches your drone yaml file.

 Below are the commands to install the [Drone Server](https://docs.drone.io/server/overview/) and [Drone Runner](https://docs.drone.io/runner/overview/) into Kubernetes.